-The International Building Code (IBC) provides recommendations for stucco installation, including the minimum time delay between each coat of plaster.
+The International Building Code (IBC) provides recommendations for stucco installation, including the minimum time delay between each coat.
 In addition, there are two standards from the American Society for Testing and Materials (ASTM) that regulate the application of stucco:

 - ASTM C 926 Standard Specification for Application of Portland Cement-Based Plaster

 - ASTM C 1063 Standard Specification for Installation of Lathing and Furring to Receive Interior and Exterior Portland Cement-Based Plaster

 Because stucco is cement-based and hardens when mixed with water, it must be mixed just prior to application; it cannot be sold in pre-mixed form.
 "Pre-mixed" stucco is a dry mixture containing all of the necessary ingredients, and all you add is water.
-These commercially prepared stucco mixes can be an easy solution on your construction project.
+These commercially prepared stucco mixes can be an easy solution on many construction projects.

-Alternatively, stucco can be mixed on-site using bulk materials.
+Traditionally, stucco is mixed on-site using bulk materials.
 The trick to creating your own stucco mix is getting every batch exactly the same.
 A basic stucco mix consists of:

 - Three parts sand

 - One part Portland cement

 - Hydrated lime to 10 percent of the cement by volume

 The slower stucco dries, the stronger it becomes.
 In sunny and hot locations, stucco must be shaded to prevent the dehydration of the stucco mix.
 When using pre-mixed stucco, it's best to follow the manufacturer’s instructions.
 Never apply stucco if the weather temperature is lower than 40 F.

 Pre-Mixed Stucco Manufacturers

-There are many major manufacturers that you can reach out to for more information on mixing and applying stucco:
+There are many major manufacturers that you can contact for more information on mixing and applying stucco: